yrashish/spring-boot-jib/README.md

 # About

 This project is about Containerizing a Spring Boot Application With Jib.
-Jib is Java containerizer from Google that lets Java developers build containers using the build tools like Maven, Gradle etc.
+Jib is Java containerizer from Google that lets Java developers build containers using the build tools like Maven, Gradle etc without installing docker client.

 # How-to